Introduction:

 REDUCED FIELD SIZE

-If the number of runners in any race falls below 4, then the pool will be declared void and all stakes refunded.
+If the number of runners in any race falls below four, then the pool will be declared void and all stakes refunded.

 INSUFFICIENT FINISHERS